MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 * When users are assigned a subscription plan, notify them through a Teams bot or email.
 In the messaging, include information on how to add the app to Teams and get started.
 * Support the idea of multiple admins.
 In other words, multiple users in the same org can purchase and manage their own subscriptions.

-## Manage third-party licenses in Teams
+## Manage license for third party apps in Teams

-Teams allows ISV admins or users to manage SaaS licenses for third party apps purchased from Teams storefront.
-ISV admins or users can easily assign and unassign, use, and track SaaS licenses.
+Teams allows independent software vendors (ISVs) admins or users to manage SaaS licenses for third party apps purchased from Teams storefront.
+ISV admins or users can easily assign, unassign, use, and track SaaS licenses.

 To enable license management for an app in Teams, follow the steps: